Opening and Creating Tasks

 - If you select a task from an issue tracker, then the Open Task dialog box opens.

-In this dialog, you can specify whether you want IntelliJ IDEA to clear the current context, create a changelist for the new task, change the issue status in the tracking system.
+In this dialog, you can specify whether you want IntelliJ IDEA to clear the current context, create a changelist for the new task, change the issue status in the tracking system, create a new VCS branch or use the existing one.
 Refer to the dialog description for details.

 Tips and Tricks

 - To show task description right in the suggestion list, press Ctrl+Q.